Biweekly Mortgage Payments: How Much Interest Can You Really Save?

 1. More Frequent Payments: Paying every two weeks reduces your principal more often, slightly lowering interest each cycle.

-2. Extra Annual Payment: The 13th payment significantly cuts your principal, reducing interest over time.
+2. Extra Annual Payment: The 13th payment cuts principal further, compounding savings over time.

-“Every dollar paid toward your principal is a dollar that won’t accrue interest over decades.”
+“Every dollar paid toward principal is a dollar that won’t accrue interest over decades.”

 Does It Work for Adjustable-Rate Mortgages (ARMs)?